AlexanderLindholt/Inxpect/README.md

 <br>

 # ✨ Fast, easy, smart.
-It's super efficient, easy-to-use, and has full plugin support.
+It’s super efficient, easy-to-use, and has full plugin support.

 It will intelligently communicate with copies of itself from other plugins, ensuring<br>
 only 1 script does the hard job, and that multiple identical maps never coexist.

-If an already up-to-date map is found in cache, it won't generate a new one.
+If an already up-to-date map is found in cache, it won’t generate a new one.

 In plugins, it even partially works offline and while the game is running.<br>
 This is possible due to its intelligent caching.

 *Note that the first time, you *have* to use it with internet connection,<br>
-and it's also not gauranteed to be fully up-to-date when using offline.*
+and it’s also not gauranteed to be fully up-to-date when using offline.*
 <br>

-Additionally, the syntax can't get any simpler!
+Additionally, the syntax can’t get any simpler!
 ```luau
 local apiMap = require(script.APIMap) -- Inxpect is named 'APIMap' — since that makes sense.
 ```
 <br>

-Don't worry, it provides only what's important:
+Don’t worry, it provides only what’s important:
 ```luau
 local apiMap = require(script.APIMap) :: {
 	-- Classes.